 This process involves drilling small unseen holes through the concrete, outside paving like driveways, through the joints, and around the outside of the home.
 A non-repellent chemical is then injected underground in every hole using an injection tool for the treatment.
 The holes are caped back after the injection is completed.
 The non-repellent chemical does not kill the termites on impact, however, allows it to live and pass to the nest, pollute all the termites, and wipe out the whole colony.

-Baiting a termite colony is a procedure that takes roughly 3-6 months.
-In fact the baiting method involves carrying out a full timber pest inspection of the home, the positioning of a tamper resistant bait station on current termite activity.
-Every 3 - 6 months you need to inspect the bait box to determine the colony situation and top up the bait.
+Baiting a termite colony is a procedure that takes a few weeks for the baiting method to start working.
+In fact the baiting method involves carrying out a full pest inspection of your home.
+The positioning of a tamper resistant bait station on current termite activity which you need to inspect the bait box yearly to determine the colony situation and top up of the bait.
 Once the settlement begins eating on the bait, they will no longer pursue to damage your house.
-Nearly three months, the colony is either defunct or well on its path out.
+Within weeks, the colony is either defunct or well on its path out.

-In-ground baiting stations are also very successful in control a large termite invasion.
-The baiting procedure is set up by installing 12 small plastic underground bait stations suitably located around the outside of the property.
-These ground bait stations have active rods which will take it back to the nest and kill the queen.
+Trelona In-ground baiting stations are also very successful in control a large termite invasion.
+The baiting procedure is set up by installing 10 small plastic underground bait stations suitably located around the outside of the property.
+These ground bait stations have active cartridges which will take it back to the nest and kill off the queen.

 We do highly recommend to have a 12 month program with an ongoing servicing interval for the termite control and eradication outcome.
 Recommend to carry out an annual bait program service to eliminate those little suckers.